Five diplomatic rows looming over Russia's World Cup

 Russian support for Syria's President Bashar al-Assad has put the Kremlin at odds with the opposition-backing West since the brutal war broke out in 2011.

-But Russia's increasingly influential position in the conflict, undermining UN-backed Geneva peace talks with its rival Astana process, is a source of increasing anxiety in the West.
+Russia provides air power and back-up for Assad's troops and has repeatedly blocked Western attempts at the United Nations to introduce ceasefires or launch investigations into alleged chemical weapons use.

-"There is a clear understanding in the Western world that there will be no peace deal in Syria without Russia playing a central part in it," Boulegue said.
+Its peace talks known as the Astana process are also a rival to the UN-backed Geneva discussions.

-Russia wants to be the key power broker in postwar Syria, Boulegue added, shoring up its military presence on the ground and already eyeing business deals for the reconstruction efforts.
+Russia wants to be the key power broker in postwar Syria, said Mathieu Boulegue, Russia research fellow at the Chatham House think-tank.

-Syrian children wounded in a bombardment wait for treatment at an overstretched clinic in the rebel-held Eastern Ghouta town of Hammuriyah on March 7, 2018
+"It's trying to increase its military footprint on the ground, it's trying to increase its economic footprint," said Boulegue -- developments that worry the West.

 - Cyberattacks -

-Since US accusations of Russian interference in the 2016 presidential election, a string of Western governments have warned against Russian attempts to meddle in their domestic affairs.
+Since US accusations of Russian interference in the 2016 presidential election, various Western governments have warned against Russian attempts to meddle in their domestic affairs.

-Reports of Russian "troll factories" spreading fake news online to influence voters have spread fears from the US to France, Britain and Catalonia.
+Reports of Russian "troll factories" spreading fake news online to influence voters have spread fears from the United States to France, Britain and Catalonia.

 Moscow has repeatedly denied allegations of electoral interference, but analysts view its cyber-activities as part of long-term efforts to weaken the West.

-"There is in Russia a systematic approach seeking to destabilise the West from within," Boulegue said.
+"There is in Russia a systematic approach seeking to destabilise the West from within," said Boulegue.

 - Ukraine -